 Known as the “Pearl among Dolomite Lakes”, Lake Braies (Pragser Wildsee in German) is one of the most beautiful and popular lakes in Northern Italy.
 Offering unmissable views of the surrounding steep alpine mountains that reflect onto the emerald green waters, it’s definitely worth the visit!
 Whether its a hike around the lake, a romantic boat ride or a picnic under the sun, the area is home to myths and legends that can be found at the foot of the Croda del Becco Mountain - translating to “Gate Mountain”.
 Lake Braies is a photographer’s dream, the old wooden boat house reigning as a famous focal point.
 The best time to get the perfect isolated shot is at sunrise, to avoid the crowds, where you can enjoy that crisp, fresh morning mountain air.
 Although it’s a breathtaking experience all year round, we recommend you go in the summertime to experience everything to its fullest.
-Boutique Hotel Zenana is a great place to stay if you’re looking to keep within the local area.
+Located just 30-minutes away, discover the enchanting alpine hideaway of Hotel Petrus - the perfect home away from home owned and run by two generations of the Aichner family.
+Boutique Hotel Zenana is also a great place to stay if you’re looking to keep within the local area.
 Zenana is a family-run mountain marvel, with nine charming suites and a warm homely feel.
 If you do venture to the charming Lake Braies, keep your expectations high - they will certainly be met!

 From Ice Age to the twenty-first century, Lake Como is the popular holiday destination for aristocrats and wealthy individuals since the Roman Empire.
 It is one of the most favoured celebrity and tourist ‘go to’ destinations.
 Hemmed in by beautiful highland mountains and sheer hills, it’s the idyllic retreat for all!
 Shaped like an upside down ‘Y’, due to the movement of a gigantic glacier back in the Ice Age period, Lake Como boasts the diversity of nature and beauty, its sinuous shoreline covered with ancient villages and marvelous villas.
 For incredible sunrise and sunset views, hike up to the top of Brunate (known as the balcony of the Alps), which is a small town located north-east of Como.
 Known as one of Europe’s deepest lakes, its colouring is an exceptional deep water blue, making it one of Italy’s most picturesque locations.
 If you find yourself in this exceptional location, the Grand Hotel Tremezzo is the lakeside grandeur you’re after, with breathtaking views and classically elegant rooms, a hotel for a very stylish retreat.
 However, if you have a strong passion for local materials such as wood and stone (originally made by Italian craftsmen), Filario Hotel & Residences is the perfect combination of a contemporary and luxurious atmosphere.
 A spectacular landscape, cobbled streets and gothic architecture, there really is no other place like Lake Como!